 Dear Conceiving only ideas,

-However, it is important to know that the above formula is only true for a woman whose cycle is exactly twenty-eight days long (something that cannot be known for certain until that particular cycle is over and menstruation begins).
+However, it's good to know that the above formula is only true for a woman whose cycle is exactly 28 days long (something that cannot be known for certain until that particular cycle is over and menstruation begins).
 Therefore, guessing how long your period usually is and counting backward fourteen days is not an effective method of birth control.

 If you would like to learn more about birth control, it may be helpful to speak with a health care provider.
-Columbia students can make an appointment at Medical Services through Open Communicator, or by calling x4-2284.
 Hope this information leads to a conception — of knowledge, that is!